dougtoppin/presentation-aws-cloudformation/PITCHME.md

 Create an entire environment with a single command, again and again

++++

+Namespace based environment means that multiple environments can coexist without stepping on each other

++++

+Ease of environment creation facilitates things like automated regression testing such as a Jenkins pipeline I&T stage that spins up everything and then deletes it

++++

+Creating CloudWatch dashboards when creating/deploying a service to the cluster

 ---

 ### Syntax

 - yaml or json
 - template contains
-  - parameters
+  - parameters - things passed in or defaulted
-  - conditions
+  - conditions - things to evaluate and set
-  - resources
+  - resources - things to create
-  - outputs
+  - outputs - things to make visible and use elsewhere
 - Designer UI can be helpful

 ---